 That’s a difficult question to answer.
 There are two popular opinions to understand on this matter as well.

-Naturally, supporters of this view believe you need a smaller percentage of money invested in international equities.
+Naturally, supporters of this view believe you need a smaller percentage of money invested in an international stock fund (including emerging markets).
 Say, between 0-20%.

 On the other hand, you have experts who believe you should market weight your stock portfolio to match the larger global economy.
-This would mean investing as much as 40% of your equity portfolio in international stocks because international companies make up around 40% of the global economy.
+This would mean investing as much as 40% of your equity portfolio in a total international index fund because international companies make up around 40% of the global economy.

 Vanguard recommends this 40% split, as they argue it provides proper diversification.